HRI-EU/tulip_agent/README.md

 🤖 **Agents**\
 Specifying `instructions` for an agent completely overrides the base system prompts to avoid contradictions.
-You can append custom instructions to the default prompts in `tulip_agent.prompts`.
+You can append custom instructions to the default prompts in `tulip_agent.agents.prompts`.
 * Baseline, without tool library
   * `BaseAgent`: LLM agent without tool access
   * `NaiveToolAgent`: Includes tool descriptions for all tools available